MaurinElectroTextile/KnitHack_KH940/README.md

   - format : .WAV
   - freq : 44100 Hz
   - resolution : 16 bits

+A : load a sound
+B : play this sound from the beginning to the end
+C : start knitting

 To start knitting, the carriage must be out of the sticheses on the left side.
 Each time you make a row you must go from one side to the other.